Ridwan05/Scalable-Secure-WebApp-Architecture/Readme.md

 ```

 #### Configure remote backend
-- do _terraform init -configure_ and enter yes to proceed
+- do _terraform init -reconfigure_ and enter yes to proceed
 - do _terraform plan_
 - do _terraform apply_